michaeloboyle/MessagePedia-WebRTC-Electron/README-WORKTREE.md

-# Security & Authentication Development
+# Performance Optimization Development
-This work tree is for security and authentication features
+This work tree is for performance optimization and benchmarking